tarantool/doc/doc/book/app_server/luajit_memprof.rst

 Collecting binary profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To collect a binary memory profile for a particular part of the Lua code,
+To collect a binary profile for a particular part of the Lua code,
 you need to place this part between two ``memprof`` functions,
 namely, ``misc.memprof.start()`` and ``misc.memprof.stop()``, and then execute
 the code under Tarantool.